jonas-scholz123/nostale-market-scanner/README.md

 # nostale-market-scanner
-Market scanner tool that checks prices for items and maintains a database of price developments.
+Market scanner tool that checks prices for items and maintains a database of price developments in online mmo NosTale.

 # How To Use: